MrBuddyCasino/ESP32_MP3_Decoder/README.md

 You can now connect a speaker to ground and the pins 25 and 26 for the left and right channels.
 You should probably add a resistor to avoid overloading the pins.

-The ESP32 also supports PDM mode which should give better sound than the 8 bit DAC, but the SDK doesn't support it yet.
+PDM mode is also supported, it should give better sound than the 8 bit DAC.

 ## Known Issues